ronnorthrip/fizzbuzz/README.md

 # FizzBuzz in Laravel

-Your task is to implemet the FizzBuzz algorithm in Laravel.
+Your task is to implement the FizzBuzz algorithm in Laravel.

 ## Requirements